digirati-co-uk/iiif-canvas-panel/docs/examples/1-show-a-canvas.md

 <Sandbox project={exampleSandbox} />

-This can still be rendered as a static image!
+This can still be rendered as a static image, even though it's a composite scene!

 ```html
 <canvas-panel